 For us, volunteers are invaluable.
-Volunteers enable us to do our work in the community; we have no paid roles in our Trust: we are all volunteers from the neighbourhood.
+Volunteers enable us to do our work in the community; we have no paid roles in our charity: we are all volunteers from the neighbourhood.
 They help us create events, fundraise, and manage our many projects.
 Also, they are responsible for all our events running smoothly for the benefit of the visitors.
 They are the people out there getting ready, helping during events., and tidying up afterwards.

 Our volunteers enjoy giving something back to the community; also, they love seeing a project completed.
 Above all, in the process, they have some fun!